- City Activities and Info

 - Sunday: Noon to 4 p.m.

-Please be patient with our staff as we do the best that we can to find homes for all of the shelter animals and remember:
+Please be patient with our staff as we do our best to find homes for all of the shelter animals.

 Complete an adoption application if you are interested in adopting.

 Adopters must have an approved application, and all lawfully required rabies vaccinations and city licenses on any pets they currently own before adopting a new pet.
 Renters are encouraged to discuss their intention to adopt a pet with their landlord prior to adoption.